Amid Travel Ban Debate, Chefs And Food Brands Take a Stand On Immigration

 Grimm was referring to the executive order issued by President Trump restricting people from seven majority-Muslim countries from entering the U.S.

 Over 800 cafes around the country participated in the weekend fundraiser, which was the brainchild of Sprudge, a coffee publication and event organizer.
-Organizers say more than $200,000 was raised — though less than half of the cafes have reported their tallies, so they expect that number to keep rising.
+Organizers say at least $400,000 was raised — though only two-thirds of the cafes have reported their tallies, so they expect that number to keep rising.

 "I think it speaks to the wider moment we're in right now," Jordan Michelman of Sprudge told us.